All-rounder Lamb named in World Cup squad

 Last updated on .From the section Women's Cricket

-North West Thunder all-rounder Emma Lamb has been included in England's squad for their defence of the Women's World Cup.
+All-rounder Emma Lamb has been included in England's squad for their defence of the Women's World Cup, but leg-spinner Sarah Glenn has been left out.

 The 50-over tournament takes place in New Zealand from 4 March to 3 April.

-Seven of the 15-player squad were involved in England's World Cup success at Lord's in 2017, when England beat India by nine runs.
+Seven of the 15-player squad were involved in England's World Cup success at Lord's in 2017, when the hosts beat India by nine runs.

+North West Thunder player Lamb, 24, can bat at the top or in the middle of the order and bowls off-spin.

+She made her one-day international debut in defeat by Australia in the Women's Ashes this month, having won her first England cap in a Twenty20 against New Zealand last year.

-Director of England women's cricket Jonathan Finch said Lamb offered "multiple options" as an all-rounder.
+Director of England women's cricket Jonathan Finch said Lamb offered "multiple options" and had been a "consistent performer" in the domestic game.

-Lamb made her international debut in September 2021 in a T20 series against New Zealand, before making her one-day international debut earlier this month as England faced Australia in the Ashes.
+She has been preferred to Maia Bouchier, who was also part of the recent Ashes squad.

+Glenn, 22, has also been dropped from that squad, having not played in any of the three ODIs in the multi-format series.

+Off-spinner Mady Villiers will be a travelling reserve along with seamer Lauren Bell, who was added to the Ashes squad but is yet to make her England debut.

+England begin their World Cup defence on 5 March against favourites Australia, who thrashed Heather Knight's side 12-4 in the Women's Ashes.

-After Australia's 12-4 series win over England in the Women's Ashes Finch said the World Cup was a chance to "refocus our intentions".
+Finch said the World Cup was a chance to "refocus our intentions" following that disappointing defeat.

 "It provides an opportunity to embrace the challenge of a global event," he added.